 Sergeant Edgar Chappell, 812183, 16 Battery, 2 H.A.A.
 Regiment, Royal Horse Artillery.

 Edgar Chappell was born in Ossett in summer 1912.
-The youngest son of Arthur Chappell and his wife nee Kellett.
+The youngest son of Arthur Leach Chappell and his wife Mary Ann, nee Kellett, who had married in Ossett in 1907.
 The couple had another son, Leslie Chappell, who died aged 10 years in 1925.
 Edgar married Violet Idle in 1934 in the Dewsbury Registration District and they had a son Leslie B. Chappell, born in 1936, in the Dewsbury Registration District and probably named after his deceased younger brother.

 At the outbreak of World War II, 2nd RHA was assigned to 1st Support Group of The Armoured Division.
 In October 1939, it moved to France where it was placed under direct command of General Headquarters, BEF.
 It was still serving with the BEF when the Battle of France broke out in May 1940.
 From January to May 1941, it was assigned to 1st Armoured Brigade and took part in the Battle of Greece.